mchancan/citylearn/README.md

 - St Lucia Multiple Times of Day (videos): https://wiki.qut.edu.au/display/raq/St+Lucia+Multiple+Times+of+Day
 - Alderley (video+frames): https://wiki.qut.edu.au/pages/viewpage.action?pageId=181178395

+* For extracting frames out of the downloaded videos, you can use [Avconv](https://libav.org/avconv.html) on Ubuntu, e.g.

 5. Run a demo!

-The code provided in the `CityLearn` directory can be directly used on this subset of the [Nordland dataset](https://drive.google.com/drive/folders/1xrHKrHYgSqrMk9-XeC1qIe8UYDmOsgfd), but you can easily use any other driving dataset.
-For extracting frames out of the downloaded videos, you can use [Avconv](https://libav.org/avconv.html) on Ubuntu, e.g.
+- The code provided in the `CityLearn` directory can be directly used on this subset of the [Nordland dataset](https://drive.google.com/drive/folders/1xrHKrHYgSqrMk9-XeC1qIe8UYDmOsgfd), but you can easily use any other driving dataset.

 ## License